brpapa/recursion-tree-visualizer/README.md

 ### Folders structure

 - `packages/web`: web user interface.
 Deployed on Vercel.
 Built with React, Styled Components and PrismJS.
-- `packages/lambda`: a lambda function for the remote code runner and computation.
+- `packages/lambda`: a lambda function for the remote code runner.
 Deployed on AWS Lambda as a container.
 Built with Node.

-## Development
+## Local development

 ### Web